jasonbayton/11ty/_src/android/android-enterprise-faq/key-attestation-root-certificate-change.md

 The new root certificate is published in Google's [key attestation documentation](https://developer.android.com/privacy-and-security/security-key-attestation).

-Failure to update before April 2026 will result in attestation verification failures for devices using Remote Key Provisioning, which includes most modern Android devices.
+Failure to update before April 10, 2026 will result in attestation verification failures for devices using Remote Key Provisioning, which includes most modern Android devices.
+Both the old and new root certificates are published at `https://android.googleapis.com/attestation/root`.
+Older devices with factory-provisioned keys that do not support key rotation will continue using the previous root indefinitely.